-Smithsonian National Air and Space Museum is a renowned tourist attraction in Washington known as the Air and Space Museum.
-Established in 1946 as the National Air Museum, the museum's main building opened on the National Mall near L'Enfant Plaza in 1976.
-The museum houses the world's largest and most significant collection of aviation and space artifacts, spanning all aspects of human flight, as well as related works of art and archival materials.
-Its mission is to collect, preserve, study, and exhibit artifacts, archival materials, and works of art related to the history, culture, and science of aviation and spaceflight, as well as the study of the universe.
-The museum conducts various research and outreach activities to engage with audiences both within and beyond its walls.
-With a focus on commemorating the past and fostering an appreciation for the importance of flight, the museum is dedicated to educating and inspiring visitors.
+Here’s The Deal: Smithsonian National Air and Space Museum is a well-known tourist attraction in Washington, DC.
+The museum is also called the Air and Space Museum.
+The Smithsonian National Air and Space Museum was established in 1946 as the National Air Museum, and its principal building opened on the National Mall near L'Enfant Plaza in 1976.
+The museum houses the world's largest and most significant collection of aviation and space artifacts, encompassing all aspects of human flight and related art and archival materials.
+It collects, preserves, studies, and exhibits artifacts, archival materials, and works of art related to the culture, history, and science of aviation, spaceflight, and the study of the universe.
+The museum has many research and outreach activities to serve all audiences within and beyond its walls.
+The museum commemorates the past and is committed to educating and inspiring people to foster an appreciation for the importance of flight.

 3 Best Places To See in Washington, DC

 Expert recommended Top 3 Places To Visit in Washington, District of Columbia.
-All of our places to see actually face a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
+All of our places to see actually undergo a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
+You deserve only the best!

 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.